How Your Lifestyle Can Affect Your Term Life Insurance Rate

 Life insurance companies determine whether they’ll approve you for a policy—and what your premium costs will be—after considering various health and lifestyle factors.
 Certain medical conditions, jobs, hobbies, and habits make you a higher risk prospect.
 And that could cost you.

 Hazardous occupations and risky leisure activities can drive your premium costs up.
-If you work as a commercial fisherman, logger, steel/iron worker, pilot, or police officer, expect to pay a higher premium.
+If you work as a commercial fisherman, logger, steel/iron worker, pilot, or police officer, expect to pay a higher premium (learn more about how dangerous jobs increase life insurance costs).
 Likewise, if you engage in adrenaline-rush-invoking hobbies like hang gliding and rock climbing, insurance companies will charge you more than they would someone who plays it safe on their weekends.

 A sedentary lifestyle and bad eating habits can put you at risk for some of the medical conditions that work against you when applying for a life insurance policy.
 If the paramedical exam required by the insurance company indicates you’re overweight, have high blood pressure, or have a cholesterol level that’s heavy on LDLs and too light on HDLs, it could put you in a less desirable rating class.